jessepav/lacygoill-wiki-backup/vim/qf.md

     :q
     " press:  'cd'
-    E120: Using <SID> not in a script context: s:func~
+    E120: Using <SID> not in a script context: s:func˜

     :q
     " press:  'ci'
-    E117: Unknown function: s:func~
+    E117: Unknown function: s:func˜

 I think  that the  code which handles  the `'quickfixtextfunc'`  property shares some  code with  the  one  code which  handles  the `'quickfixtextfunc'`  global